baskeboler/blog.baskeboler.xyz/content/2020-02-09-white-labeling-angular-applications-with-css-custom-properties-md.md

 # Difference between css and sass variables

-Sass variables get resolved at compile time, once your styles are compiled into CSS, they are replaced with actual values which you can no longer change at runtime.
+Sass variables (and other preprocessor variables as well) get resolved at compile time, once your styles are compiled into CSS, they are replaced with actual values which you can no longer change at runtime.

 On the other hand, CSS variables can be changed at runtime after your page is loaded.
 You could set a variable to a certain value as in the following snippet: